-- An overview of the human-oriented design process
+- Overview of the human-centred design process

-- Introduction to usability context analysis
+- Introduction to context of use analysis

-- Determining user requirements
+- Identification of requirements

-- Prioritising and reporting user requirements
+- Prioritisation and reporting of user requirements

 The contents of the seminar correspond to the curriculum and glossary of the International Usability and User Experience Qualification Board (UXQB®), which is recognised by 5 European professional associations of Usability Professionals (e.g. German UPA).

 - All those involved in the development and design of systems, products and services.

 - Usability professionals who want to know more about the methodology of context of use analysis, the identification of user needs and the derivation of user requirements.

 - UX professionals who would like to refresh and certify their practical knowledge on the basis of the ISO standard.

 The CPUX-F certificate is a prerequisite for participation in the CPUX-UR seminar.